- Things to Know

-- Depending upon the mechanism of injury, there can be associated other injuries of the foot, knee, or spine.
+- Depending upon the mechanism of injury, there can be associated other injuries to the foot, knee, or spine.

 How do health care professionals diagnose a dislocated ankle?

-It is important for the health care professional to take a history as to how the injury occurred.
+The health care professional needs to take a history as to how the injury occurred.
 Appreciating the mechanism helps makes sense of the injury and may help direct treatment.
 Past medical history and previous ankle injury may provide useful information.

 - Because blood vessels and nerves can become stretched and damaged when the ankle dislocates, pulses and sensation in the foot are evaluated.
 Skin complications are common because as the skin stretches over a bony prominence when the ankle is dislocated, it can lose its blood supply and die.

-- X-ray is the initial diagnostic test used to determine the extent of injury, where the bones are in relation to each other, and whether a fracture is present.
+- X-ray is the initial diagnostic test used to determine the extent of injury, where the bones are about each other, and whether a fracture is present.
 Once the dislocation is reduced and the bones realigned, another post-reduction X-ray may be done to confirm that realignment is good (bones in normal position).

 What is the treatment for a dislocated ankle?